 CATEGORY 1: About the Program

 The MPH program is a two-year, full-time degree program scheduled from October 2026 to August 2028.
-The program is offered by Johns Hopkins Bloomberg School of Public Health, Baltimore, USA in cooperation with IIHMR University, Jaipur, India.
+The program is offered by Johns Hopkins Bloomberg School of Public Health, Baltimore, USA in cooperation with the IIHMR University, Jaipur, India.
+The degree is conferred by the Johns Hopkins University at the convocation held in Baltimore, Maryland, USA.

 The program is offered at IIHMR University, Jaipur Campus.
 IIHMR Jaipur faculty teach on-campus courses along with BSPH faculty from Johns Hopkins University, USA delivering online modules.
 Students also get the opportunity to attend select in-person modules from BSPH faculty when they participate in the Summer Institute at JHU as part of this program.